Hi there.

 The result?

 A poop bag's final stop is an anaerobic environment which means it lacks oxygen.
-It's a dark, dry place and the bags are buried forever.
+It's a dark place and the bags are buried forever.

 The Dilemma